22nd Air Landing Division: History

 The unit was thereafter transferred to Crete for garrison duty in "Fortress Crete" and mop-up operations in the Aegean, playing a major role in the Battle of Leros under the command of Generalmajor Friedrich-Wilhelm Müller.

 On 26 April 1944 the divisional commander, Generalmajor Heinrich Kreipe, was abducted by a British Special Operations Executive team led by Major Patrick Leigh Fermor and Captain W. Stanley Moss.
 Kreipe's car was ambushed at night on the way from the divisional headquarters at Ano Archanes to the Villa Ariadne at Knossos and he was taken cross-country over the mountains to the south coast where he and his captors were picked up by a British vessel near Rodakino on 14 May.
 This operation was later portrayed in the book Ill Met by Moonlight (1950) written by Moss based on his wartime diaries, later adapted as a film of the same name.
 In late summer 1944, forces of the division were involved in more atrocities in Anogeia and Amari.

 Withdrawn to the mainland in autumn 1944, the 22.
 Infanterie-Division spent the rest of the war in anti-partisan operations in Macedonia, Serbia and Bosnia and Herzegovina in southeastern Europe, was renamed 22.
 Volksgrenadier-Division in March 1945, as it withdrew to Slavonia and finally surrendered to Yugoslav forces at the end of the war in May in Slovenia.

 War crimes

 Troops from the Division killed hundreds of Cretan civilians in massacres during the occupation of the island, including at Viannos and Kedros, and the execution of Italian prisoners of War on Kos.
-General der Infanterie Friedrich-Wilhelm Müller was executed in 1947 in Greece for war crimes committed during the time the Division's time in Crete.
+General der Infanterie Friedrich-Wilhelm Müller was executed in 1947 in Greece for war crimes committed during the Division's time in Crete.